Last Reviewed: 3 April 2020

 - Emotional intelligence

 RAs typically work one night in four and every fourth weekend (Friday, Saturday and Sunday on call).
-The mandatory training which starts on August 19th requires a full, daytime attendance and accommodation is provided during this period from August 18th.
+The mandatory training lasts 2 weeks and starts on August 17th.
+The training requires full, daytime attendance and accommodation is provided during this period from August 16th.